TraeDWill/RestaurantManagementSystem/README.md

 - LLL of LLL
 - Using types of ingredients as the original LLL and then seperate ingredients in each category of type.

+System:
+- Root for all of the data structures